litebird/litebirdXS4/20230810_foregrounds_cmb/README.md

 Maps are available in HEALPix pixelization.
 The resolution of the maps is 1024 for the highest frequency channels and 512 for the rest.

-Maps are available both in Equatorial and Galactic Coordinates, `uK_CMB` units, FITS format.
+Maps are available both in Equatorial and Galactic Coordinates in separate folders, `uK_CMB` units, FITS format.
 See [`common.toml`](common.toml) for the naming convention.

 Each of the 17 components is available separately, see the TOML files in this repository for the configuration used to run PySM for each component.